-The Peak End rule says that an individual’s assessment of an experience is heavily influenced by the highest or lowest points of that experience, and how that experience ended.
+The Peak-End rule says that an individual’s assessment of an experience is affected by two key things.
+It is heavily influenced by the highest or lowest points of that experience, and how that experience ended.
 This knowledge can useful when designing customer or employee experiences.Summary by The World of Work Project

 The Peak End Rule

-When an individual takes part in Experience A they have an average experience of 5, and a peak and end of 6.
+When an individual takes part in Experience A they have an average experience of 5.
+They also have a peak and an end of 6.

-Some interesting experiments have been undertaken to prove this.
+Some interesting experiments have been undertaken to prove The Peak-End rule.

-For example, in some experiments individuals were asked to place their hand into cold water for a period of time, then report on how unpleasant the experience was.
+For example, in some experiments individuals were asked to place their hand into cold water for a period of time.
+They were then asked to report on how unpleasant the experience was.